anuj2905/Wanderlust1/README.md

-✈️ AEROVIA – Travel & Exploration Platform
+🌍 Wanderlust – Travel & Exploration Platform

-AEROVIA is a comprehensive travel platform designed for adventurers and explorers who want to discover, share, and review extraordinary places around the world.
-Built using the MERN stack (MongoDB, Express, React, Node.js), AEROVIA delivers a seamless, secure, and interactive experience for both casual travelers and serious wanderers.
+Wanderlust is a comprehensive travel platform designed for adventurers and explorers who want to discover, share, and review extraordinary places around the world.
+Built using the MERN stack (MongoDB, Express, React, Node.js), Wanderlust delivers a seamless, secure, and interactive experience for both casual travelers and serious wanderers.

-🌍 Live Demo:
+🔗 GitHub Repository:
 👉 https://github.com/anuj2905/Wanderlust

 🚀 Features
 ✨ Create & Manage Listings

 Add new travel destinations with rich descriptions and images